deepak7642/deepak7642/README.md

 *Apr 2024 – Present | Work From Home Internship with Job*

-* Work :- I'm contributing towards their developing predictive models critical for enhancing agricultural decision-making.
-My role involves not only technical model development but also the strategic application of these models in revenue-generating projects, underscoring my ability to contribute directly to business outcomes.

-Note - Currently I'm working and leading the Market Price Forecast project and company willing to considering it under Provisional Patent.
+* Work : Develop predictive models for agricultural solutions, enhancing decision-making and efficiency, while managing key responsibilities within the company : -

+  * Research and analyze AgriTech industry-related papers to enhance agricultural solutions using AI/ML, focusing on commodity market price forecasting, crop yield   prediction, crop stage advisory, and upcoming innovations.

+  * Lead AI/ML team in developing and deploying solutions using Streamlit, Gradio, and Flask API to enable farmers to make smarter, data-driven decisions.

+  * Actively participate in strategy meetings, contributing innovative ideas and collaborating on strategic plans for successful execution.

 #### **ML Engineer & ML Team Lead | Rework AI**

 *Mar 2023 – Sep 2023 | Work From Home Internship*

-* Work :-  I led a AI/ML team in developing HR solutions designed to streamline the recruitment process, incorporating advanced NLP techniques and machine learning algorithms.
-Our solutions were directly responsible for improving the efficiency and efficacy of hiring practices, showcasing my leadership in handling projects that positively impact the company's operations and revenue.

-Note - These solutions enhanced the company's recruitment efficiency.
+* Work : Develop robust HR solutions to automate time-consuming tasks and improve recruitment efficiency :-

+  * Lead the design and development of automated features, integrating open-source GPT/LLM models for job description generation.

+  * Manage the development of advanced algorithms using NLP techniques for resume matching with job descriptions.

+  * Oversee deployment of the solutions via Streamlit, enhancing recruitment processes

 #### **Data Analyst Engineer | Resolute.AI**

 *Apr 2022 – Jul 2022 | Work From Home Internship*

-* Work :- I was involved towards the predictive analytics projects that were incorporated as an upfront solution on the company’s website.
-This role required a keen understanding of business applications and a strategic approach to data analysis and solution deployment, further enhancing the company's offerings and industry position.
+* Work : Develop and present predictive analytics use case studies to senior management and the Co-Founder to contribute to the company’s future solutions.

+   * Lead the development of predictive analytics models for diverse industry use cases, analyzing data patterns and trends.

+   * Independently learn and implement Streamlit for UI development, deploying exploratory data analysis with Altair and Plotly.

+   * Present use case studies in POC form to senior management and the Co-Founder.

-Note - One of my solutions got implemented as a flagship feature on the company's website.
+   * One of the solutions was implemented as a flagship feature on the company's website.

-#### **Machine Learning Intern | A2J Technology - Solvendo**

-*Oct 2021 – Jan 2022 | Work From Home Internship*

-#### **Data Science & Business Analytics Intern | The Sparks Foundation**

-*Jan 2021 – Feb 2021 | Work From Home Internship*

-* Work :- The main goal of the all eight tasks Demonstrating proficiency in diverse tasks, including predictive modeling, exploratory data analysis, and machine learning model creation.
-Individual efforts led to the successful completion of each task and created demonstrations recording & share them on YouTube.

 ## **Education**